The History Behind the Internet: How It All Began

 The Key Breakthrough: Packet Switching

-Packet switching changed the game.
-Instead of sending one long stream of information, it broke data into small "packets" that traveled independently through a network.
-These packets could take different routes and reassemble at the destination, making the system faster and more reliable.
+Before packet switching, communications required a dedicated connection between two points, similar to traditional telephone lines.
+While effective for voice calls, this was inefficient for data transmission.
+Packet switching changed the game by breaking data into small units that travel independently through a network.
+These units could take different routes and reassemble at the destination, making the system faster and more reliable.
+This concept became the foundation of digital networking.

 ARPANET: The Birth of the Internet